 Of the net proceeds of this offering and the sale of the private placement units, only approximately \$900,000 will be available to us initially outside the trust account to fund our working capital requirements.
 In the event that our offering expenses exceed our estimate of \$1,100,000, we may fund such excess with funds not to be held in the trust account.
 In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
 Conversely, in the event that the offering expenses are less than our estimate of \$1,100,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
 If we are required to seek additional capital, we would need to borrow funds from our sponsor, management team or other third parties to operate or may be forced to liquidate.
 Neither our sponsor, members of our management team nor any of their respective affiliates is under any obligation or other duty to loan funds to, or invest in, us in such circumstances.
-Any such loans may be repaid only from funds held outside the trust account or from funds released to us upon completion of our initial business combination.
-If we are unable to complete our initial business combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the trust account.
+Any such loans may be repaid only from funds held outside the trust account.
 In such case, our public stockholders may receive only \$10.00 per share, or less in certain circumstances, and our warrants will expire worthless.
 Please see "-If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.00 per share" and other risk factors herein.

-Subsequent to our completion of our initial business combination, we may be required to subsequently take write-downs or write-offs, restructuring and impairment or other charges that could have a significant negative effect on our financial condition, results of operations and the price of our securities, which could cause you to lose some or all of your investment.
+Subsequent to our completion of our initial business combination, we may be required to subsequently take write-downs or writeoffs, restructuring and impairment or other charges that could have a significant negative effect on our financial condition, results of operations and the price of our securities, which could cause you to lose some or all of your investment.